 In addition to administrative demands such as meeting payroll and taking inventory, general managers often put in 12-hour shifts or longer on the front lines of your restaurant.
 They may be doing anything from running food to dealing with customer complaints or even lending a hand in the kitchen.
 This work places a lot of physical and mental stress on managers.

 There will always be busier weeks than others when managers are expected to keep up a particularly quick pace, but operators should encourage managers to take adequate time for rest and personal health and wellness.
 Providing support to managers with gym memberships or extra time off dedicated to wellness, for example, is a way to engage managers and allow them time for self-care.

 3. Lack of Proper Training Up-front and Ongoing

 Black Box Intelligence (formerly TDn2K) research has shown that 35 percent of managers terminate within the first year of employment.
 This overwhelming turnover often leads to quick hires out of desperation and operators may skimp on proper training.
 When a general manager is thrown into the fire without the proper tools and instruction, it can become a lot easier to disengage from the responsibilities.

 Operators have an opportunity to refine their training program to ensure the success of their general managers, which will translate to the overall success of their brands.
 Additionally, training doesn’t stop during the onboarding process.
 General managers should be provided ongoing training and continued mentoring or coaching.
 Investing in the long-term success of your general manager will lead to more growth in your brand overall.

-A general manager that is provided opportunities to develop skills will not only further their own career path, but they will also directly impact the success of your restaurant.
+A general manager who is provided opportunities to develop skills will not only further their career path but will also directly impact the success of your restaurant.
 TDn2k research has shown that brands focused on nurturing the professional development of general managers have management turnover rates that are almost 20 percentage points lower than those that don’t.